 Washing and caring for plant-dyed clothing doesn’t have to be stressful.
 With a little care & a few tips, you can prolong the life of your plant-dyed clothing for years to come.

 Do you wash your fabric after natural dyeing?
 What’s the best way to wash plant-dyed clothing or fabric?
 Do I have to hand wash my naturally dyed clothes?
 Should I use special detergent?
-Like most things worthwhile, plant-dyed textiles require some care to maintain their beauty & longevity.
+If you have naturally dyed garments or Like most things worthwhile, plant-dyed textiles require some care to maintain their beauty & longevity.

 Before we look at washing and caring for plant-dyed clothing, let’s consider a few points.